 What needs to be done?

-It is time to rethink how we fund and plan services to make early help the norm.
-We need to see longer term spending commitments that allow local authorities and services plan for the future.
+- It is time to rethink how we fund and plan services to make early help the norm.
+We need to see longer term spending commitments that allow local authorities and services to plan for the future.